kineticdirt/personal_portfolio/DEPLOYMENT_GUIDE.md

 ---

-**🎉 Your portfolio should now be accessible at: https://portfolio.abhinavallam.com**
+**Your portfolio should now be accessible at: https://portfolio.abhinavall.net**